alexapostolu/night/TIMELINE.md

 Added classes.
 However they can only contain variables and methods, no inheritance, visibility, etc.

+### v4.0.2

+There are now compile time checks for expressions in functions!
+Another big step in improving safety.

 ### v4.0.1

-Variables and functions, when declared or used, are now checked at compiled time instead of runtime for redefinitions and no definitions.

-This should catch a lot of hidden runtime bugs and make the code way more stable. (take that Python!)
+There are now compile time checks for expressions (not in any functions) as well.

 ### v4.0.0

 The first actual good version of Night!

-This version turned Night into a dynamically typed language, with the `set` keyword used to create a variable, and the `def` keyword for functions.
-Also added array and string slices and insertions.
+This version turns Night into a dynamically typed language, with the `set` keyword used to create a variable, and the `def` keyword for functions.
 Also removed semicolons and made curly braces in conditionals and loops optional if there's only one statement.

+There's also compile time checks to see if variables and functions exist, and if functions have the right number of parameters.
+This should catch a lot of hidden runtime bugs and make the code way more stable. (take that Python!)

 And we're also back to using C++'s STL instead my own.
+And the entire parser and interpreter system is reworked.
+We now have an actual parser that constructs an AST and all that stuff.

 ## Version 3